microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

   content as we're drag/dropping.
-  - If we pursue this, then we'll need to make sure that we re-assign the window ID's as appropriate. the _new_ window (with the tabs that are being left behind) should still have the same servant ID as the original window, which will now get a new ID (as to )
+  - If we pursue this, then we'll need to make sure that we re-assign the window ID's as appropriate. the _new_ window (with the tabs that are being left behind) should still have the same peasant ID as the original window, which will now get a new ID (as to )
 * We could definitely do a `NewWindowFromTab(index:int?)` action that creates a new window from a current tab once this all lands.